sstrick22/CellularSandbox/README.md

 }
 ```

-For a non-deterministic transition, `next` can be a map of state to an integer weight number.
-In this
+For a non-deterministic transition, `next` can be a map of state to an integer weight.
+In this case,
-case, the next state is determined randomly each time the transition is taken in a process analogous to
+the next state is determined randomly each time the transition is taken in a process analogous to
 spinning a roulette wheel with each state owning a number of slots equal to its weight.
 Whichever slot
 the ball lands in is the next state for that specific cell transition.
 For example, a transition where
 a cell would become `LIVE` 1% of the time and `DEAD` 99% of the time if the cell has no `LIVE` neighbors